Wipro Limited (WIT) is ready for next Episode as it posted an annual sales of 10,425 M

 Technical Analysis of Wipro Limited (WIT)

-Wipro Limited (NYSE: WIT) saw its 5-day average volume 2.44 million, a negative change from its year-to-date volume of 3.23 million.
-As of the previous 9 days, the stock’s Stochastic %D was 35.12%.
+Let’s dig in a bit further.
+During the last 5-days, its volume was 2.55 million.
+That was inferior than the volume of 3.21 million it reported in year-ago period.
+As of the previous 9 days, the stock’s Stochastic %D was 82.91%.
 Additionally, its Average True Range was 0.09.

-At the time of writing, stock’s 50-day Moving Average is $5.25, while its 200-day Moving Average is $6.92.
-Nevertheless, the first resistance level for the watch stands at $5.15 in the near term.
-At $5.20, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $5.29.
-If the price goes on to break the first support level at $5.01, it is likely to go to the next support level at $4.92.
-Assuming the price breaks the second support level, the third support level stands at $4.87.
+At the time of writing, stock’s 50-day Moving Average is $5.24, while its 200-day Moving Average is $6.85.
+However, in the short run, Wipro Limited’s stock first resistance to watch stands at $5.18.
+Second resistance stands at $5.24.
+The third major resistance level sits at $5.27.
+If the price goes on to break the first support level at $5.10, it is likely to go to the next support level at $5.07.
+Assuming the price breaks the second support level, the third support level stands at $5.01.

 Wipro Limited (NYSE: WIT) Key Stats